 California Consumer Privacy Act of 2018 (“CCPA”) Notice

-Under the CCPA, effective January 1, 2020, California residents received greater protection with respect to transparency and accountability concerning their personal information that is collected by certain businesses.
-Specifically, the basic scope of the law provides that California residents are entitled to receive pre-collection notification of (1) what personal information is being collected about them; (2) why and how it is being collected and stored; (3) whether it is disclosed, shared or sold; and (4) how to exercise their rights to access, receive copies or request deletion of personal information.
+Under the CCPA, effective January 1, 2020, as amended by the California Privacy Rights Act effective of January 1, 2023, California residents receive greater protection with respect to transparency and accountability concerning their personal information that is collected by certain businesses.
+Specifically, the basic scope of the law provides that California residents are entitled to receive pre-collection notification of (1) what personal information is being collected about them; (2) why and how it is being collected and stored; (3) whether it is disclosed, shared or sold; (4) how long it will be stored; and (5) how to exercise their rights to access, receive copies, correct, opt out of sharing or request deletion of personal information and to limit the use and disclosure of sensitive personal information.

-We predominantly collect information subject to CCPA from only job applicants, employees, temporary employees, independent contractors and site visitors.
+We predominantly collect information subject to CCPA from only job applicants, employees, temporary employees, independent contractors, business contacts and site visitors.

 In addition, the law is evolving, and this Notice and RevMed’s privacy policies will be reviewed and amended, if necessary, at least every twelve (12) months.